Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 validation in the training data to find the optimal regularization parameter *λ*.

+#### Naive Bayes

+Naive Bayes assumes every feature is independent of all other features, conditional on the class labels of the outcome variable.
+This assumption contradicts the assumption of interactions in the logistic regression section above.
+However, it is still worth a try.
+So I include all features in Naive Bayes.

 #### KNN

-KNN measures “distances” among features (x variables).
-It is not rigorously appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
+KNN measures “distances” among features.
+It is not strictly appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
 However, it is still worth a try.
 So I include all features in KNN.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest